SQ2CPA/wspr2sondehub/README.md

 Of cource the main feature is to upload data from WSPR spots to SondeHub Amateur but it also:

+-   Supports `wsprnet.org` or `wspr.live` spots database
 -   Supports traquito and zachtek
 -   Supports multiple timeslots (like for example 4 6 and 0 8)
 -   Supports uploading to APRSIS
 -   Supports uploading receivers locations [disabled for now because of sondehub dev request]
+-   Supports launch date and days aloft attributes for sondehub [disabled for now because of sondehub bug]

 I also want to implement soon: